kerpz/ArduinoEnergyLogger/README.md

 An arduino code that reads Current Transformer (CT sensor) data, SRNE Mppt controller data, and SNAT PSW inverter.
 The data collected will be transmit to a HTTP server via POST with a CSV formatted data.
-Device used in this project is Wemos D1 mini.
+The device used in this project is Wemos D1 mini.

 Please refer to the screenshots below.